pdfcpu/pdfcpu/content/core/sign.md

 ## Limitations

-Current limitations mostly involve either older encryption standards restricted by the Go runtime for security reasons, or missing checks for permission violations after successful signature validation.
+Current limitations mostly involve either older encryption standards restricted by the Go runtime for security reasons, missing checks for permission violations after successful signature validation, or trust evidence that is detected but not fully policy-validated.

 - **Permissions Handling**:
   - **DocMDP**: Missing document checks for permissions levels 2 and 3.